pjorg/homebridge-garage-door-plugin/README.md

 - forces the garage door relay to operate
 - gets around Homekit's security whereby the Garage Door accessory cannot operate from an automation without confirmation.

 The second item is useful.
 If you setup an automation that says when you get home, open the garage door, and turn on the lights, if you use the Manual Switch, the garage door will operate without you having to unlock your phone to force it to go.
 This may be a security issue, but more device manuafacturers offer this type of thing through their app to get around the problem (ie. August Lock)...and I didn't feel like writing an app.
 This works around the issue.

+The Close Switch accessory is does two things will only operate the relay IF the close sensor is not contacted (the garage door isn't fully closed).
+This is created to allow automations to fire the relay only if the garage door is NOT closed (open) since I found the HomeKit sometimes ignores the open/close state to close the door.
+This makes sure that automations close the door only when they are supposed to.

 ## How to Save Money